Maintenance Contracts T&Cs

 `WORKING DAY’ means any day other than Saturday or Sunday or a Bank or Public Holiday.

 1.2.
 The headings in this Agreement are for convenience only and shall not affect its interpretation.

 2. Services to be provided

 2.1.
-During the continuance of this Agreement, Frontier Pitts shall provide the Basic Service to the Customer in respect of the Equipment, along with any Additional Service as set out in the agreement
+During the continuance of this Agreement, Frontier Pitts shall provide the Basic Service to the Customer in respect of the Equipment.

 2.2.
 The Basic Service shall consist of Frontier Pitts providing the number of site visits as set out in Contract Options.

 2.3.
 Site visits shall be carried out by one of Frontier Pitts’ suitably qualified engineers (‘Engineer’) attending at the Location at such times during Normal Working Hours as may be agreed in advance between Frontier-Pitts and the Customer.